joelchrono12/joelchrono12.ml/_posts/2025-10-07-the-time-commuting-to-work.md

 The simple fact of not needing to be worried about whatever is on the road is a nice bonus too.

-The way back to work feels a little heaver, I just want to get home as soon as possible.
+The way back to work feels a little heavier, I just want to get home as soon as possible.
 Thankfully, a coworker now gives me a ride to the closest public bus stop.
 It's not free like the work route, but 8 pesos (8 MXN = 0.4 USD) save me an hour of my time---which I can spend on the gym instead.
 I have to get another bus from there to my home, but it's more than worth it, although sometimes I'll walk home instead---half an hour of extra excercise.

 If I ever have to get a car, I will have to pay for gas, maintenance, and insurance, so I'm also enjoying *not doing that* right now.